How To Handle The Challenges Of Scheduling Student Employees

 - Last-minute schedule changes.
 Study groups, out-of-town games, or much-needed prep time for exams are often the reason student employees ask for a night off or a shift change.
 There’s not much lead time to replace them or adjust the schedule when this happens.

-As the one tasked to try and find the best solution for managing the student employee work schedules, you straddle the fence of making sure you have good employee coverage while being empathetic to the needs of the students at the college.
+As the person tasked to try and find the best solution for managing the student employee work schedules, you straddle the fence of making sure you have good employee coverage while being empathetic to the needs of the students at the college.
 When you get it right, the college runs smoothly, and students have a great educational experience.

 Basically, it’s where empathy and accountability meet, yet sometimes it seems as if there is no overlap between the two.
 The good news is that you can create it—here’s how:

-Use what your students use
+Use the technology that your students use

 Finding the perfect work scheduling solution starts by making sure the schedule is in the same place your students already are.
 Your students use their mobile devices for everything; school, social, work, and personal life are all on mobile platforms.